ChemParse/ChemVista/README.md

 2. Select the .glb file
 3. The animation will play automatically when presenting!

+**In Windows 3D Viewer or online viewers:**
+- Open the GLB file
+- Use the animation dropdown to select which animation to play
+- Perfect for comparing different simulation phases!

+**Note:**
-**Note:** PowerPoint only supports skeletal animations.
+- PowerPoint only supports skeletal animations.
 Each atom becomes a bone in the skeleton, allowing smooth animation playback.
+- PowerPoint may only play the first animation by default, but other viewers can select from multiple animations.
+- Multi-animation GLB files save space: 4 animations in one file (725 KB) vs 4 separate files (2.7 MB)

 See [examples/export_to_glb.py](examples/export_to_glb.py) for more examples.